canmod/candid/README.md

 # Canadian Notifiable Disease Incidence Dataset (CANDID)

 This repository contains all code used to produce the CANDID manuscript and associated figures, tables, and statistics.
+The published version is [here](https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0005550).

-The following steps from a unix-like command line should reproduce the manuscript.
+The following steps from a unix-like command line will reproduce the manuscript if all the dependencies are available.

 ```
 Rscript install-iidda-r-pkgs.R